artcava/XPoster/docs/configuration.md

     // ── AI Provider Selector ─────────────────────────────────────────────
     "AiProvider": "OpenAi",
-    // Selects the IAiService implementation injected into AI-enabled generators.
+    // Selects the IAiService implementation injected into AI-enabled orchestrators.
     // Supported values: OpenAi | AzureFoundry | DeepSeekWithFal
     // Only the configuration block that matches this value is required at runtime.